More Housing Coming? Home Builder Confidence Grows in January

 For a look ahead, the Census Bureau and Department of Housing and Urban Development put out a joint Monthly New Residential Construction Report, with three leading indicators of housing inventory.

-First, building permits hit a seasonally adjusted annual rate (SAAR) of 1.416 million in October.
-That figure declined 0.6% month-over-month and 7.7% year-over-year.
+First, building permits hit a seasonally adjusted annual rate (SAAR) of 1.505 million in November.
+That figure rose 6.1% month-over-month but dipped 0.2% year-over-year.

 The bottom line for home buyers